Pandaqi/pq-words/README.md

 * `findWord(word, fuzziness, maxMatches)`: finds a word.
   * Fuzziness means how many characters you may be _off_.
 The search will "fail", but it provides near-matches.

 Word searching builds an index first to make this fast.
 It uses simple Levenshtein Distance and is quite rudimentary.
-(If you want seriously fast lookups, this won't be enough.)
+(If you want seriously fast lookups on huge word lists, this won't do.
+But in this case it's more than fast enough.)

 ### WordData